Osteoware

 Osteoware is a free data recording software for human skeletal material that is managed through the Smithsonian Museum of Natural History.
-It is used by biological anthropologists to, in a standardized and consistent way, document data relevant to research and forensic applications of human skeletal remains.
+It is used by biological anthropologists to document data relevant to research and forensic applications of human skeletal remains in a standardized and consistent way.
 It has influenced other skeletal recording software, and has been successfully used at the Smithsonian for collecting data relevant to biological anthropology.
 Osteoware is the only free, individual-use software for the collection of data on skeletal material in anthropology.

 Uses

-When analyzing a skeletal population or individual, ranging from metric analyses to taphonomic and pathological analyses, the biological anthropologist collects various data.
+When analyzing a skeletal population or individual—ranging from metric analyses to taphonomic and pathological analyses—the biological anthropologist collects various data.
 Osteoware is beneficial in that it organizes the range of data collected into a universal format, which is of further use to anthropologists when they need to interpret their data.
 If, for instance, the focus of the anthropologist's research is the dentition of the remains, Osteoware has an inventory for both deciduous and permanent (or adult) dentition.
 Osteoware is also particularly useful for archaeological sites or disaster sites that have commingled remains.
 One major challenge with commingled remains is how to document and organize the data associated with the commingling.
 Osteoware has two primary features that remedy this difficulty.
 On the home page, there is a button to add individuals associated with the main individual whose data are being collected; and there is another button that is useful when there is no main individual in the commingling or when one is unable to associate other remains with a specified individual.

 Software features

 Within the program, there are twelve modules where one can manually insert qualitative or quantitative data.
-These sections include: Skeletal Inventory, Pathology, Taphonomy, Dental Morphology and Inventory, Age and Sex, Cranial and Postcranial Metrics, Cranial Nonmetrics, Macromorphoscopics and Cranial Deformations.
-The module buttons are color coded in relation to the status of the data, for example the button is yellow if data is required and purple when it has been provided.
+These sections include the following: Skeletal Inventory, Pathology, Taphonomy, Dental Morphology and Inventory, Age and Sex, Cranial and Postcranial Metrics, Cranial Nonmetrics, Macromorphoscopics, and Cranial Deformations.
+The module buttons are color-coded in relation to the status of the data, for example, the button is yellow if data is required and purple when it has been provided.
 Integrating photographs, X-ray data, and commingled bone documentation is also possible with this software through four special function buttons.

-Regarding the radiographic and X-ray data, Osteoware provides a "Pending" option prior to completion of these kind of data.
+Regarding the radiographic and X-ray data, Osteoware provides a "Pending" option prior to the completion of these kind of data.
 Whenever the data entry is complete within Osteoware, a module for the Summary Paragraph is provided.
 This provides an opportunity to provide additional information, as well as summarize the data collected.
 To make this module easier, Osteoware has a function where comments from other modules can be inserted within the Summary Paragraph.
 The software is primarily Windows compatible, but users of Mac OS 10.5 and higher can use it if they install BootCamp — software that enables switching between Windows and Mac environments.
-It is also possible to extract data from Osteoware because it operates with a 'relational database', SQL.
+It is also possible to extract data from Osteoware because it operates with a 'relational database,' SQL.